John G. Murphy

 A legal separation can occur in two ways:

 If possible, it is best for both parties to put the bones of an agreement together initially.
 In many instances, both parties go to a Mediator to assist with this, as it is more cost effective than dealing with two firms of solicitors from the outset.
-The solicitors then put the mediator’s agreement into legal format and prepare documents for all necessary property transfers and adjustments.
+Each party’s solicitor will then put the mediator’s agreement into legal format and prepare documents for all necessary property transfers and adjustments.
 The agreement is a legally binding contract setting out each party's rights and obligations to the other.

 If one spouse refuses to cooperate in putting a separation agreement together, then the other spouse can make an application to the Court (usually the Circuit Family Court) for judicial separation i.e. a separation by court order.